rohitsainier/rohitsainier.github.io/content/hero/index.md

 subtitle: 'I create iOS applications.'
 buttonText: 'Get In Touch'
 ---

-I’m an iOS engineer specializing in building (and occasionally designing) exceptional digital experiences.
-Currently, I’m focused on building accessible, human-centered products at [Majid Al Futtaim](https://www.majidalfuttaim.com).
+I have 5 years of expertise as an iOS engineer with a focus on creating (and occasionally designing) remarkable digital experiences.
+At [Majid Al Futtaim](https://www.majidalfuttaim.com), my current work focuses on developing products that are human-centered and accessible.